Here’s your guide to getting to the stadium on match day.

-Like some other MLS clubs, Austin FC may offer a bike storage or valet area for fans that bike to the stadium on match days.
+Like some other MLS clubs, Austin FC plans to offer a bike storage or valet area for fans that ride a bicycle to the stadium on match days.

 Currently, there isn’t a bike lane on North Burnet heading to the stadium.
-Sidewalks can be found along most stretches of this major road though.
-We may see improvements as the road is upgraded to serve increased traffic on Austin FC match days.
+Sidewalks can also be hit or miss along stretches of this major road too.
+The plan is for the city to make improvements along Burnet Rd for pedestrians and bicyclers alike, as the road is also upgraded to serve increased traffic on Austin FC match days.

-Overall, many details still have to be worked out.
+Overall, many details yet to work out.
 We’ll get more specifics about all the transportation options as we get closer to the first kickoff.